Joel-Shine/Resonance/README.md

 * **🎛 Dual-Deck Audio Engine:** Two independent VLC instances manage current and next tracks, enabling true overlap crossfading for a surreal audio experience.
 * **🌊 Seamless Playback:** Zero-latency transitions.
 The next song is pre-buffered and "warmed up" in the background before the current song ends.
+* **➿ Looping Feature:** Allows you to play your favourite track, one time or indefenitely.
 * **📊 Live Visualizer:** A responsive, multi-row spectrum analyzer built entirely with ASCII/Unicode blocks.
 * **⚡ Zero-Lag UI:** The audio engine runs on high-priority threads, ensuring the UI remains buttery smooth (60fps) even during network fetches.
 * **🧠 Smart Caching:** Playlist searches are cached locally (`.json`).
 Re-playing a 100-song playlist is instant.